karavanlarp/karavanlarp.github.io/eng/rules/racesclasses.md

 ### Priest

 *The priest is the servant of a god.
-They spread the godís message in the world and stand for the godís principles.
+They spread the god‚Äôs message in the world and stand for the god‚Äôs principles.
 The priest may use power granted by their god to bless or punish those around them.*

 The magic of priests or divine magic is the second magic system of the alenti.
 Priestly magic requires faithful service to one particular god, which the god rewards by allowing the priest to channel their power.
 The channeling works through a holy symbol that the priest wears on their chest.
-The symbol is made from the power of the god and channeling the godís power without it is dangerous to the priest.
+The symbol is made from the power of the god and channeling the god‚Äôs power without it is dangerous to the priest.

 Priests must observe the principles of their god.
 Denying them may lead to losing the connection with divine power for a while.
 Very deep conflict with divine principles may end in permanent severing of the priest-god bond.